 Your doctor or nurse will tell you when to arrive at the hospital.

 You may be able to leave the hospital 2 or 3 days after your surgery.
-You may also be able to return to normal activities after 2 or 3 weeks.
+The nurse will tell you how to care for yourself at home.
+You may be able to return to normal activities after 2 or 3 weeks.

 Recovery from surgery takes time, and you may not see the full benefits of your surgery for 3 to 6 months.
 In most people who have heart bypass surgery, the grafts remain open and work well for many years.

 This surgery does not prevent a blockage from coming back.
-However, you can do many things to slow it down.
-Not smoking, eating a heart-healthy diet, getting regular exercise, and treating high blood pressure, high blood sugar (if you have diabetes), and high cholesterol will all help.
+However, you can take steps to slow it down.
+Things you can do include:

-You may be more likely to have problems with your blood vessels if you have kidney disease or some other medical problems.
+You may be more likely to have problems with your blood vessels if you have kidney disease or other medical problems.

 Minimally invasive direct coronary artery bypass; MIDCAB; Robot assisted coronary artery bypass; RACAB; Keyhole heart surgery

-Ferraris VA, Mentzer RM Jr. Acquired heart disease: coronary insufficiency.
-In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL, eds.
+Gopaldas RR, Chu, D, Bakaeen FG, et al. Acquired Heart Disease: Coronary Insufficiency.
+In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
-18th ed.
-Philadelphia, Pa: Saunders Elsevier; 2008:chap 61.
+19th ed.
+Philadelphia, PA: Saunders Elsevier; 2012:chap 60.